 Eric always strives to put others before himself.
 As a Marine, he believed in the simple motto 'Semper Fidelis' or 'always faithful.'
 As a police officer, Lion and Rotarian, his motto is ‘Service Above Self.’
 But ultimately, Eric believes happiness truly comes from serving others.

 Lieutenant Colonel Deborah Ann Gibbs (USAF, retired)

-Deborah has a Bachelor of Arts Degree in Psychology from the University of Hawaii, Master of Science Degree in Acquisition and Procurement from Webster University, and a Master of Science Degree in International Studies from Air War College, Montgomery, AL. She completed Squadron Officer School in residence, Air Command and Staff College in seminar, and Air War College in residence.
+Deborah has a Bachelor of Arts Degree in Psychology from the University of Hawaii, Master of Science Degree in Acquisition and Procurement from Webster University, and a Master of Science Degree in International Studies from Air War College, Montgomery, Alabama

-Retiring in 2004, Deborah makes her home in Safford, Arizona.
-She has been involved with the Gila Valley Arts Council, Safford Lions Club, Safford Woman’s Club, Catholic Daughters of America and The United Way of Graham and Greenlee Counties.
+Retiring in 2004, Deborah made her home in Safford, Arizona.
+She has served as the Executive Director for the Gila Valley Arts Council, a Safford Lions Club member, a board member of Safford Woman’s Club filling positions as the Correspondence Secretary and currently as the Parliamentarian and Treasurer, a member in Catholic Daughters of America, MGRMC Foundation Board member and has been active as a board member with the United Way of Graham and Greenlee Counties since 2011.

 Deborah is married to Chris Gibbs.
-The Gibbs have 5 children and 19 grandchildren
+The Gibbs have 5 children, 20 grandchildren and one great-grandchild.